robertsolorzano/Portfolio/README.md

 # Portfolio

-My ever-growing and always-updated portfolio is a reflection of my ongoing tech journey.
+My ever-growing and always-updating Portfolio is a reflection of my ongoing tech journey.
 <br>
 I'll be dropping more projects in the future, so stay tuned!